CarloHan/CarloHan.github.io/source/_posts/solve-the-wifi-connection-unstable-on-ubuntu.md

   Power Management:off
 ```

-Congras, the WiFi connection will stable now.
+Congrats, the WiFi connection will be stable now.